 Yep!
 If you paid in full and your final rate is less than your 60 day rate, we will send you a refund for the difference.

-If you paid in full and your final rate is higher than your 60 day rate, we will withdraw the balance on day 60.
-(Please note: we will not do this without your permission!
-If you receive a higher final rate, you must accept your new rate in the app to continue with Root.)
+If you paid in full and your final rate is higher than your 60 day rate, we will withdraw the remaining balance on day 60.
+That gives you 30 days to decide if you want to continue with the new rate before your next auto-payment.

 Your final rate only applies to your initial six month policy.
 Your rate may change at renewal.
 Your rate may also be affected at any time by policy or coverage changes that you make.
 Learn more about why rates change here.